simdsoft/axmol/CONTRIBUTING.md

 -   Patches that refactor key components will only be merged in the next major versions.

 [*]: If you don't have access to test your code in all the supported platforms, let us know.

+## Copyright and Intellectual Property

+>
+> By submitting contributions you agree to the Axmol Contributor Agreement.
+> Source‑file headers state the copyright holder of assigned economic rights (Simdsoft Limited).
+Original author attribution is preserved in Git history, CLA records, and the root LICENSE file.

 ## About branch management